remotivelabs/remotivelabs-android-emulator/cuttlefish/README.md

 BOARD_KERNEL_CMDLINE += androidboot.vendor.vehiclehal.server.port=9300
 ```

+To get cuttlefish to run on an arm machine, a few more adjustments were neded.
+For the full list of changes, see the `cuttlefish.patch` file.

 #### Give instrument cluster SPEED permission

 To make the instrument panel be able to display speed we need to declare the permission in the manifest.
 Add the following to the `packages/apps/Car/Cluster/DirectRenderingCluster/AndroidManifest.xml`